wiobyrne/infusing-computing-pod/_pages/podcasting.md

 permalink: /podcast
 ---

-This site is built using the static site generator [Jekyll](https://jekyllrb.com/), the audio files live on [Amazon S3](https://aws.amazon.com/s3/) and (for the time being) the site itself is hosted on [GitHub pages](https://pages.github.com/).
+This site is built using the static site generator [Jekyll](https://jekyllrb.com/), the audio files live on the [Internet Archive](https://archive.org/details/infusingcomputing/) and the site itself is hosted on [GitHub pages](https://pages.github.com/).

-### Why?
+### What is this?

+This webseries is meant to provide an altervative to webinars to disseminate information from the [Infusing Computing research project](https://www.infusingcomputing.com/).
+We wanted a platform that was a bit more open, accessible, and approachable with people in and out of the project.
+We figured that webinars would only be reviewed by project participants..and have the potential to be ignored.
+A podcast series provides bite-sized (around 10 minute) segments that can be consumed by individuals during the everyday events of their lives.

-The simple answer is that podcasting relies on a pretty simple technology - RSS.
+Podcasting relies on a pretty simple technology - RSS.
 RSS often gets generated for a website almost as a by-product of adding content, this allows people to "subscribe" to your website and be notified or fed updates.
 Jekyll generates RSS straight out of the box and every podcast needs a website so we thought - why not kill two birds with one stone?

-### How?

-After a bit of a search we stumbled across [Podcast Generator](http://www.podcastgenerator.net/) which seemed to be a useful tool and close to what we needed.
-Doug and Dai over at [TIDE podcast](http://tidepodcast.org/) use it and after having played with the setup - it's quick and easy.
-There was some concern about placing our audio files up on our webserver though, audio files can be quite large which can impact on traffic allowances.
-Tim asked around the [Reclaim Community](https://community.reclaimhosting.com/t/podcasting-with-reclaim/) and decided to have a go at Jekyll.
-After an evening of fiddling around the site was up and running.
-It was generating an RSS feed that complied with iTunes standards and was looking pretty nice too.
-Tim added a HTML5 player ([Plyr](https://github.com/Selz/plyr)) to the post page for each podcast so that people could sample and listen without having to subscribe or download anything.
-Next step was to move the files into an Amazon S3 bucket, which [this tutorial](https://growthedream.com/host-podcast-files-amazon-s3/) covers nicely.
-The final step was getting a domain name and pointing it at GitHub.
+### How do you do this?

+After a bit of research, we realized that the platform we use to host the website (Weebly) is horrible for creating a podcast feed.
+WordPress would provide a much better option.
+This is partially due to a decision to host the [audio files for the podcast](https://archive.org/details/infusingcomputing/) on the Internet Archive.
+This allows the files to be hosted for free.
+This also allows us to Creative Commons license the audio files and make them available for others to review, remix, reuse.
+Lastly, it is important that the materials, tools, and process are all transparent to show others how this may be accomplished.

+After realizing that Weebly would not work, and starting up a new WordPress instance would not be an option, we researched the [Podcast Generator](http://www.podcastgenerator.net/) which worked for [Doug Belshaw]{https://dougbelshaw.com/) and [Dai Barnes](http://daibarnes.info/) on the [TIDE podcast](http://tidepodcast.org/).
+After some epxloration, we could not get this running and looked for other opportunities to serve the podcast website, while not being solely "owned" by one person.

+After more research and exploration, we identified the potential to use [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) to create individual posts for each episode and power the RSS feed for subscriptions.
+This inspiration is all due to [Tim Klapdor](https://timklapdor.com/).
+This site was inspired by Tim's use of the [Jekyll Skeleton](https://github.com/timklapdor/jekyll-skeleton) to create the [LinkRot Podcast](https://github.com/timklapdor/link-rot).
+We also liked the embedded HTML5 player ([Plyr](https://github.com/Selz/plyr)) in the post page for each podcast to allow people to sample and listen without having to subscribe or download anything.
+This was an element used in the LinkRot Podcast.

+Jekyll is a static site generator that can be used to create simple blogs from plain text files.
+[GitHub](https://github.com/) is a cloud [Git](https://git-scm.com/) repository hosting service that provides a handy web interface for managing, editing, and collaborating on Git repositories.
+By using Jekyll to create pages and share via GitHub, GitHub Pages allows us to share a website using free static web hosting from a GitHub repository.
+To learn about Jekyll, GitHub, and GitHub pages, [this workshop](https://evanwill.github.io/go-go-ghpages/) from [Evan Will](https://evanwill.github.io/) was an invaluable resource.
+Screencast of the workshop is available [here](https://www.youtube.com/watch?v=SWVjQsvQocA&feature=youtu.be).

+We used the repositories from the Jekyll Skeleton and LinkRot Podcast to create this website.

+This project will most likely include a constant amount of fiddling and tweaks to keep it running, while making it look better online.
+Once again, one of the key goals is to show what can be done to create this alternative publishing and dissemination model in professional development experiences.

 ### Our Process

-**1.** Record the conversation
+**1.** Record the conversation using Zoom

-**2.** Edit and export podcast
+**2.** Edit and export audio from Zoom.
+Edit audio in [Audacity](https://www.audacityteam.org/) or [Soundtrap](https://www.soundtrap.com/)

 **3.** Edit metadata

-**4.** FTP file to Amazon S3 - copy link
+**4.** Upload file to the Internet Archive file - copy link to MP3

-**5.** Create a new post in Markdown and add in the relevant front matter to the YAML section
+**5.** Create a new post in Markdown and add in the relevant front matter to the YAML section.
+The following guidance is from the LinkRot podcast

 ``` yaml
 layout: post